JeffKatzy/ds-lecture-notes/module-1/week-2/python-object-relations-assessment/README.md

 # Python Object Relations Assessment

 For this assignment, we'll be working with a Yelp-style domain.
 We have three models - `Restaurant`, `Customer`, and `Review`.
 For our purposes, a `Restaurant` is connected to a `Customer` only if that customer writes a review about the restaurant.

 If you are not sketching out your domain, and thinking about single source of truth, you are doing it wrong :(

+You can read about how to submit the assignment at the end.

 ## Topics